-Disability Support services (DES)
+Disability Support Services (DES)

-Help people with a disability, injury or health problem to find and maintain employment.
+This agency can help people with a disability, injury or health problem to find and maintain employment.

-Need to go to Centrelink first- they will require you to undertake a Job Capacity Assessmentsee more info on following page.
+You need to go to Centrelink first.
+They will require you to undertake a job capacity assessment.

-You can then use one of the specialist support services to help you get started with finding work. www.jobaccess.gov.au/find-a-provider
+You can then use one of the specialist support services to help you get started with finding work.

+www.jobaccess.gov.au/find-a-provider